Vision, Mission and Values

-Our policy statement sets out the standards of protection we aspire to provide and how we will go about managing flood risk and water levels, and delivering services in our area.
-The policy statement can be viewed and downloaded from our website.
+Our Business Plan and Policy Statement sets out the standards of protection we aspire to provide and how we will go about managing flood risk and water levels, and delivering services in our area.
+The Board’s Business Plan and Policy Statement and most of its tactical and operational policies can be viewed and downloaded from our website.

-We are able to draw on the local knowledge and experience of 21 Board Members who give their time freely to serve you, as custodians of our lowland environment.
-As a member of the WMA we have access to 49 employees in total.
+We are able to draw on the local knowledge and experience of our Board Members who give their time freely to serve you, as custodians of our lowland environment.
+As a member of the WMA we also have access to the group’s employees, in addition to the Board’s own employees.
 For more information please visit our Organisation webpage.

 Drainage Rates and Special Levies